WordPress Tutorial Videos by WP101®

 What are the different types of caching?

-Common types include page caching, browser caching, and object caching.
+Common types include page caching, browser caching, and Object Cache (Redis/Memcached).
 Some plugins offer more advanced options like database caching and CDN integration.
+Understanding these can help you achieve better Core Web Vitals scores.

 What is CDN integration, and do I need it?